A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 What is a Learning Management System (LMS)?

-A Learning Management System, or LMS, is a software platform that helps organize, deliver, and track educational and training programs.
+A Learning Management System, or LMS, is an e-learning software platform that helps organize, deliver, and track educational and training programs.

-You can create online courses, easily share materials like videos and documents, track how everyone's doing, and keep the entire learning process organized.
+You can create online courses, share materials like videos and documents, monitor learner progress, and keep the entire learning process organized.
 The best part?
 An LMS is perfect for e-learning.

-Plus, it’s great at keeping tabs on progress—educators can easily track how learners are doing, spot any challenges, and offer support when needed.
+Plus, it’s great for tracking progress.
+Educators can easily see how learners are doing, identify challenges, and step in with support when needed.

 Benefits Of Choosing The Best LMS For Small Business